esitarski/CrossMgr/helptxt/TimeTrial.md

 ## Both Automatic Starts and Manual Starts

-Starts on the start list will happen automatically.
+Starts from the start list will happen automatically.
 However, if you have a rider not on the start list (eg. late entry), just do a Manual Start.
+You can then update the Excel sheet with rider information at any time.

+## Frequently Asked Questions

+__What happens if the Start Times change during a race?__

+CrossMgr assumes that all the "new" start times are the correct ones.

+For all riders who have not started yet, CrossMgr will use the new start time.
+The TTCountDown page will also update.
+It is bad practice to make the the "new" start times earlier as it can lead to rider's missing the "new" time as they were expecting the old one.

+If a rider has already started (or finished), CrossMgr will make the rider's start the "new" time, and not the "old" time.

+The rider's time will be updated accordingly.

+For example if the "new" time is 1 minute earlier than the "old" time, the rider's overall time will be adjusted longer by 1 minute.
+If the "new" time is 1 minute later than the "old" time, the rider's overall time will be adjusted shorter by 1 minute.

+Try hard to avoid changing the start times during a time trial as it can lead to incredible confusion.

+Also, use the TTCountDown page so you get perfect starts every time.